hackclub/aurora/README.md

 ## 🥂 Women in STEM Dinner

 We had a wonderful dinner with 7 women & 14 girls at the WeFunder HQ backyard & kitchen area.
 Our caterer was Kitchen Woori (also highly recommend using again) & we were able to donate extra food to a seperate dinner nearby + venue.
+All of them were open to sharing advice and loved learning more about hack club and what we were doing for Athena.

 <img src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/10530b2b2988dd042503725bddf8b0a8cd4ad31e_image_720.png" width="500px">
 <img src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/fa54907d946cf73b32d262025f1c2626addd2c9c_image_720.png" width="500px">